-Cold, frigid air is enveloping much of the country right now and comfort seems to be one of the most important topics each day.
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
 Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather essentially sucks the humidity out of the air, which can affect the comfort of your indoor space in several ways.
+The colder weather basically extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways.

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
-Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The colder air changes the makeup of the air during the winter.
+Cold air doesn’t hold as much moisture as warm air, which is why it’s easy to notice dry skin or chapped lips in the winter.
+This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier delivers the moisture more consistently and in the maximum capacity too, which will help you reach your indoor comfort.
+There is more to humidification than just increasing the amount of moisture.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more consistently and in the greatest capacity too, so why settle for anything less than ideal comfort?

 Bonus Benefits